ajdillhoff/CSE4310/assignments/assignment1/README.md

 ## Image Pyramids

 Create a function that takes an image as a `numpy` array as well as an integer representing the height of the image pyramid.
 The function should create an image pyramid of resized copies of the original image based on the input integer.
-You should use your own version of a resize function from the first section.
+Feel free to use a third-party library like `PIL` to handle the resizing.

 For example, if the pyramid height is 4 and the input image is $256 \times 256$, your program should create 3 resized copies in powers of 2.
 That is, it will create a $128 \times 128$, $64 \times 64$, and $32 \times 32$ version.
 Your program should save the resized copies with the same name as the original file with the scale factor appended at the end.
 For example, if the input file name is `img.png`, the created images would be `img_2x.png`, `img_4x.png`, and `img_8x.png`.

 Save your code as `create_img_pyramid.py`.

+## Submission

+Submit all of your code via Canvas in a zip file.
+You should provide a script that demonstrates the functionality of each of the functions you wrote.
+This script should be well-documented and easy to follow.